Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/welcome.md

 ### Thank you for downloading the extension!

-To get started follow the 3 step below.
+To get started follow the 3 steps below.

 Getting started is as easy as 1, 2, 3! :smile: